wsaunders1014/scene-transitions/README.md

 # scene-transitions
 Allows GM to make simple transitions to show players before navigating to new screen.
 Can be used for narrative effect.

+# 0.0.5
+Background size and positioning is now configurable.

 # 0.0.4
 Fixed some bugs.